Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The show Survivor had the original premise of putting people on an island with Jayesh.
-There were no survivors, and nobody is brave enough to go to the island to retrieve the footage.
+Jayesh rode his sway-backed mule named Thudly to the 2014 Kentucky Derby winners circle.

-Updated on: [4/2/2025]
+Updated on: [5/2/2025]
 <!-- #jokeEnd -->